treangenlab/treangenlab.github.io/_profiles/bkille.md

 undergraduate, he worked at Dow Agrosciences in both the computational biology and cheminformatics groups.
 His projects included developing software for phylogeny analysis and creating models for compound activity prediction.
-During his Master’s program, Bryce worked in a biochemistry lab developing software for genome mining as well as a on research project for creating bit-wise algorithms for the C++ STL.
+During his Master’s program, Bryce worked in a biochemistry lab developing software for genome mining {% cite schwalen2018bioinformatic %}
+as well as a on research project for creating bit-wise algorithms for the C++ STL ([BitLib](https://github.com/bkille/BitLib)).
 One of his main interests is casting biological and chemical problems into theoretical computer science questions.

 As a PhD student, Bryce has worked on a range of sequence-analysis applications, such as